The incredible Nimrod Castle

 The fountain adjacent to the reservoir.

 The dugon or keep was the first section of the fortress to be built by the Ayyubids and was free-standing.
-In other words, it could continue to be defended should the rest of the fortress be overrun.
+In other words, it could continue to be defended even though the rest of the fortress was overrun.

-From the dongon/keep one has a superb view of Mount Hermon, the Golan Heights and the Hula Valley.
+There is a superb view of Mount Hermon, the Golan Heights and the Hula Valley from the dongon/keep.

 The secret exit from the Northern Tower.
 This will take you to the path to the Parking Lot.